Trail Maintenance

-As part of this community effort, we are asking for your help by cutting the grasses in the easements that affect essentially each property in Diamond A. Your adjacent neighbor is subject to a similar easement, resulting in a trail system that is available to the Diamond A community for equestrian or recreational hiking purposes.
+Easement maintenance is a community effort and we are asking for your help.
+Cut the grasses in the easements that part of virtually every property in Diamond A. Your adjacent neighbor is subject to a similar easement, resulting in a trail system that is available to the Diamond A community for equestrian and recreational hiking purposes.

-1. Hiking, Horseback Riding, and Nature Appreciation.
-While horse ownership and riding in Diamond A may have diminished in recent years, availability of the trails is a historic and important feature of the community.
-They also offer wonderful opportunities (away from speeding cars) for walks, hikes, and nature study, but only if they are cleared of tall grasses.
+1. Hiking, horseback riding, and nature appreciation.
+While horse ownership and riding in Diamond A may have diminished in recent years, availability of the trails is a historic and important feature of our community.
+The easement trails offer wonderful opportunities (away from speeding cars) for walks, hikes, and nature study, but only if they are clear and passable.

 2. Firefighter Access.
 Unimpeded access to areas between homes, or to portions of properties not on the main roads, can be critical to fire suppression efforts.
 Fires in light and flashy fuels such as dry grass can spread quickly; cleared trails may provide firefighters the quick access they need to prevent a small fire from growing.